Two generalisations of sharp k-transitivity: Introduction

-We now give a summary of the main results of this paper in a manner which avoids too many technicalities.
-The actual results that we prove are stronger and also give genericity results in spaces of actions: see \Cref{t:main}.
+We now give a summary of the main results for actions on structures in a manner which avoids too many technicalities.
+We actually prove a stronger result than Theorem \ref{t:main_intro}: see Theorem \ref{t:main}, where we also give genericity results in spaces of actions.